exakat/php-dictionary/dictionary/null-byte.ini.rst

 The null character, also called null byte, is a control character with the ASCII value ``0``.
 It is represented in strings as ``\0`` or ``chr(0)``.

-Unlike in the C programming language, where a null byte marks the end of a string, PHP strings are binary-safe: they can contain null bytes anywhere, and the string’s length is stored separately.
+Unlike in the C programming language, where a null byte marks the end of a string, PHP strings are binary-safe: they can contain null bytes anywhere, and the string's length is stored separately.
 This means PHP itself will not truncate a string when it encounters a ``\0``.

-However, problems arise when PHP passes such strings to underlying C librariesm, i.e. for file system operations, network functions, and certain extensions such as LDAP.
+However, problems arise when PHP passes such strings to underlying C libraries, i.e. for file system operations, network functions, and certain extensions such as LDAP.
 Those C functions treat the null byte as a terminator, causing them to ignore everything after it.
-This discrepancy can lead to security vulnerabilities, like path truncation, bypassing file extension checks or directory traversal filters; hostname truncation, like circumventing SSRF protections;
+This discrepancy can lead to security vulnerabilities, like path truncation, bypassing file extension checks or directory traversal filters; hostname truncation, like circumventing SSRF protections.

 .. code-block:: php